Capstone-SafeCode/Documentations/Technical-Lv3.md

 It runs fully offline via Docker, and provides the same functionalities as the SaaS version but without requiring any internet access, after installation and licensing.

 The system includes:
-- A local web frontend (Nuxt-based + Dockerized).
+- A local web frontend (Nuxt-based + Dockerized)
-- A backend engine for static code analysis (Dockerized).
+- A backend engine for static code analysis (Dockerized)
-- A MongoDB database to store reports and data.
+- A MongoDB database to store reports and data
-- A license file that controls activation and expiration.
+- A license file that controls activation and expiration

 ### How to install it?
 1. **Download the deployment package**

 Contact us to receive the installation bundle:
-- `docker-compose.yml`.
+- `docker-compose.yml`
-- Docker images.
+- Docker images
-- A license file: `safecode.lic` (locked).
+- A license file: `safecode.lic` (locked)

 2. **Place the license file**